adilmughal25/Dubli-TaskBox/README.md

-# taskbox
+# data
-Task Box Runner Guy
+Task Box guy

+Sits and spins and polls some shit and then sends up a bunch o Kinesis events and whatnot.